 If possible, try picking a time of the day when your baby is usually awake.
 If your baby has no routines yet, pick a time that is convenient for yourself and your spouse if you plan to go together.

 If you have no preferences, go baby swimming in the afternoon or early evening.
-If you are lucky, your baby will be so exhausted afterwards that he'll sleep for a long period, maybe even for the night.
+If you are lucky, your baby will be so exhausted afterwards that he or she will sleep for a long time, maybe even for the night.
 I’ve seen parents bring the pajama for their babies after an early evening baby swim class.

 Time for dinner and no children awake afterwards..?
 Not so bad, maybe 🙂

 Baby swimming makes you and your baby thirsty and maybe hungry.
 Bring water and a fruit for both of you (or formula) unless you breastfeed.

 Your baby will need a swim diaper to prevent accidents in the pool.
 There are both reusable and disposable ones.
 I’d definitely recommend a reusable swim diaper, like this one at Amazon, because it is so much more economical!
 They don’t stop urine, but poop.

 The chlorine in the water can really make both your and your baby’s skin very dry.
 To prevent this, smear baby oil on your baby’s body before bathing.

 Remember – oily babies are slippery!
 Be careful!

 From time to time, bring a friend (or your spouse) and bring a camera.
 Either buy one that you can use under water or at least take some picture above the surface.
 It’s a wonderful memory.